Sheikh Abdul Aziz: Early life

 Sheikh Abdul Aziz was born in 1952 in Namblabal, district Pampore close to the capital city Srinagar.
 He was of Arab ancestry whose ancestors had migrated from outside to Kashmir.
 He received basic education from Government School Pampore and then passed Matriculation from Government High School Pampore.
 Soon after passing his Matriculation examination, Aziz joined the agriculture business of his father Sheikh Abdul Salam, including growing high yield saffron, for which his hometown is famous throughout the Kashmir Valley.

 Death

 On 11 August 2008 the "Muzaffarabad chalo" call was given by the Hurriyat Conference and some other organisations against the 'economical blockade' of Kashmir valley.
 Processions were taken out from various areas across the valley.
 Aziz and Shabbir Shah were leading the march from Sopore towards the de facto border with Pakistan, when their rally was stopped by a force of police and army at Chala, 25 km away from the border town of Uri, to disperse the march.
 Aziz along with many others were injured.
 All the critically injured were taken to Srinagar's SMHS hospital, where Aziz died.
-He was buried in "Marty's Graveyard" in Eidgah, Srinagar on 12 August 2008.
+He was buried in "Martyr's Graveyard" in Eidgah, Srinagar on 12 August 2008.